My dad appeared confident, at least on the outside. But mom seemed comparatively more insecure. However, appearances are often misleading.

 There is something about relationships with other people that bring out our best.
 It’s not a given, truly.
 Get in bed with the wrong person, personally or professionally, and you’ll feel the pressure to behave in ways that make you feel uneasy.
 If you’re lucky, you’ll begin to question yourself, your motives, and your values.
 This is a healthy way forward.
 When you’re not so fortunate, you’ll remain stuck and unaware of why you’re in an unhappy struggle.

 Our networks are important.
 They’re everything.
 Have them and thrive.
 Struggle without them.
-Their relationship opportunities are a source of fun and entertainment.
+The relationship opportunities that our networks provide are a source of fun and entertainment.
 At the same time, they provide us with support.
 They challenge us to become our best.
 In short, we cannot live happily without them.
 And our first network is with our parents.